 Choosing a browser that works well with all your devices is a complicated and frustrating task.
 Although all of the browsers above are excellent on Android, some of them are disappointing on other platforms like Windows.

 Ultimately, deciding which of these browsers are best for you comes down to your needs and preferences, but you can’t go far wrong with any of our five choices.
 What browser do you use on Android?
 Is it one of our five choices, or do you feel that it was unfairly left off the list?
-Let us know in the comments below.
+Let us know in the comments below, and also check out our guide on how to clear cookies on Android.
 Thank you for reading.